Caerfyrddin (constituency)

-Caerfyrddin (/cy/), also known as Carmarthen, is a constituency of the House of Commons in the UK Parliament, first contested at the 2024 general election, following the 2023 review of Westminster constituencies.
+Caerfyrddin (/cy/), also known as Carmarthen (/kərˈmɑːrðən/ kər-MAR-dhən), is a constituency of the House of Commons in the UK Parliament, first contested at the 2024 general election, following the 2023 review of Westminster constituencies.
 It is currently represented by Ann Davies of Plaid Cymru.

 In the Parliamentary Constituencies Order 2023, the name is given as Caerfyrddin (Carmarthen).
 Of the twenty-five Welsh constituencies with names in both English and Welsh, Caerfyrddin is the only one where the Welsh name comes first followed by the English name in brackets (in each of the other cases, the opposite is true).
 Caerfyrddin is the form used by the UK Parliament.

 A similar constituency existed between 1918 and 1997 under the name Carmarthen.

 Boundaries

 Under the 2023 review, the constituency was defined as being composed of the following wards of the County of Carmarthenshire, as they existed on 1 December 2020: